ericthebell/ericthebell.github.io/offerings.md

 ### **Why _not_ me?**

 There are also some good reasons why my experiences may not be an automatic fit for your needs.
-The ability to
+While my strengths include the ability to dive into new domains and leverage that outside perspective as I ramp up, there are areas where my lack of experience may be relevant.

-**Larger bureaucracies**.
+* **Larger bureaucracies**.
 I’ve spent most of my career in smaller organizations (&lt;20 design teams, &lt;500 org size), so while my insights will still be relevant to scaled organizations, navigating bureaucracies is not my most practiced skill.

-**Change management at scale**.
+* **Change management at scale**.
 Identifying and solving operational and cultural inefficiencies I can do, but I am not the person to roll out a slow, phased, effort to change employee behavior across a large organization.

 ## Services offered